Master in Biology, option Genetics, Development & Evolution (GDE)

-The Master Program in Genetics, Development and Evolution is specially appropriate for students who wish to continue their studies in the frame of the International PhD program in Basic and Applied Molecular Life Sciences or anticipate careers in the health and life sciences industry, in clinical research laboratories, in governmental health offices, in scientific journalism, or in scientific museums.Details and application procedure
+The Master Program in Genetics, Development and Evolution is specially appropriate for students who wish to continue their studies in the frame of the University of Geneva International PhD program in Life Sciences or anticipate careers in the health and life sciences industry, in clinical research laboratories, in governmental health offices, in scientific journalism, or in scientific museums.Read more

 Master in Biology, option Biodiversity & Systematics

 The department also proposes a Master in Biology option Biodiversity and Systematics, in collaboration with the Unit of Microbiology, the Museum of Natural History and the Conservatory and Botanical Garden of the City of Geneva.

 The aim of this master program is to provide a solid education to undertake a master research in various fields of evolutionary sciences, such as the study of biodiversity, phylogeny, evolutionary genetics, population genetics, biogeography and taxonomy.
 A wide range of taxonomic groups are studied, from bacteria and protists to plants and animals, including humans.Read more